RJohnPaul/Mongolian/README.md

      const COLLECTION_NAME = 'customer_data'; // Modify collection name if necessary
      ```

-5. **Install Dependancies:**
+5. **Install Dependencies:**
-   - Run the following command to install all the dependancies:
+   - Run the following command to install all the dependencies:

      ```bash
      npm install